amuroBosetti/GobstonesNightMode/README.md

 ## Disclaimer

-All icons used in the extension are the original Gobstones icons
+All icons used in the extension are the original Gobstones icons.